noi-techpark/odh-testingplatform/README.md

     `psql < ddl.sql`

   3. configure the script variables.
-Edit the **scriptconfig.txt** file.
-Assign to variable the right value
+Copy the `scriptconfig.txt.example` file to `scriptconfig.txt` and assign to the variables the right value:
      * **APIURL**: the url of github graphql api usually https://api.github.com/graphql
      * **TESTRUNNER_DIR**: where soap ui bin directory is, i.e. /..../SmartBear/SoapUI-5.4.0/bin/
      * **AUTHORIZATIONBEARER**: the auth code for the graphql service.
 You can got one following